Nov 5 2008

 Installing & Using Photoshop Custom Shapes

-This tutorial will walk you through how to install and use Photoshop’s custom shapes.
-You can find our shapes here.
+This tutorial will walk you through how to install and use Photoshop custom shapes.
+You can find my shapes here.

 1. First off, download a custom shapes set.
 In this example, I will be using our Banners & Scrolls Shapes set.
 It will come in ZIP format, so you’ll need to unzip it using your favorite ZIP extraction software.